mythology-and-legends-in-warfare

 The Language of Tinctures: Colors and Metals

 The Normans, like later heraldic authorities, followed the rule of tincture: a color should not be placed on another color, and a metal should not be placed on another metal.
 This rule ensured high contrast, making shields legible from a distance.
 Warriors often selected tinctures that echoed the colors of their lord’s banner or the region’s ruling house.
-For instance, the red and gold of the Norman ducal arms—two lions passant guardant on a red field—became iconic of the House of Normandy and later the English royal arms under Henry II.
+For instance, the red and gold of the Norman ducal arms—two lions passant guardant on a red field—became iconic of the House of Normandy and later formed the core of the English royal arms under Henry II.
+Over time, the system of tinctures expanded to include furs like ermine (white with black spots) and vair (alternating blue and white bell shapes), each with its own layered symbolism of purity or noble rank.

 Charges: The Symbolic Animals and Objects